 - Sole Source Contracting practices are monitored closely.
 The GN believes we get the best value for our money through the competitive bidding process.
 Section 3 of this report discusses the acceptable conditions for Sole Sourcing. - The GN continues to review the contributing factors to contracts that have been sole sourced.
-We will continue to work towards reducing the occurrence of this contracting method. - Note that this report only considers Sole Source contracts worth \$25,000 and over.
-The related report titled Procurement Activity Report (PAR) examines all Sole Source contracts over \$5,000.
-The volume of contracts Sole Sourced (over 25K) is 8.5% of all contracts (over 25K) awarded for the fiscal year 2014/15.
-This statistic is trending downward over the last seven years. - Note that 8.5% is a seven year low.
-The volume of Sole Source Contracts has decreased by 36% from the fiscal year 2013/14 to 2014/15.
-This represents a 37% decrease in value. - A 7-year trend analysis shows that a significant volume of Sole Source contracts is in the dollar range >\$25,000 to <=\$100,000.
+We will continue to work towards reducing the occurrence of this contracting method. - In 2015/16 the overall volume of Sole Source contracts has decreased by 31%, however in this report (Contract Activity Report) we only consider Sole Source contracts over \$25,000.
+In 2015/16 we see that Sole Source contracts over \$25,000 have increased by 15%. - A 7 year trend analysis shows that a significant volume of Sole Source contracts is in the dollar range >\$25,000 to <=\$100,000.
 The large majority of these Sole Source contracts are Service Contracts.
-These Sole Source Service Contracts are overwhelmingly awarded to Other (non-Inuit and non-Nunavut) companies.
+These Sole Source Service Contracts are overwhelmingly awarded to Other (non Inuit and non Nunavut) companies.
 Typically these are specialized services not available in Nunavut.
-In 2014/15, 67% of the Sole Sources were in the >\$25,000 to <=\$100,000 range.
+In 2015/16, 53% of the Sole Sources were in the >\$25,000 to <=\$100,000 range.